GoogleCloudDataproc/spark-bigquery-connector/README.md

 To use another version than the built-in one, please do one of the following:

-* For Dataproc clusters, using image 2.1 and above, add the following flag on cluster creation `--metadata SPARK_BQ_CONNECTOR_VERSION=0.33.0`.
-* For Dataproc clusters, using image 2.1 and above, to use a specific connector add the following flag on cluster creation `--metadata SPARK_BQ_CONNECTOR_URL=gs://spark-lib/bigquery/spark-3.3-bigquery-0.33.0.jar`.
+* For Dataproc clusters, using image 2.1 and above, add the following flag on cluster creation to upgrade the version `--metadata SPARK_BQ_CONNECTOR_VERSION=0.33.0`, or `--metadata SPARK_BQ_CONNECTOR_URL=gs://spark-lib/bigquery/spark-3.3-bigquery-0.33.0.jar` to create the cluster with a different jar.
+The URL can point to any valid connector JAR for the cluster's Spark version.
-* For Dataproc serverless batches, add the following property on batch creation: `--properties dataproc.sparkBqConnector.version=0.33.0`.
-* For Dataproc serverless batches, to use a specific connector add the following property on batch creation: `--properties dataproc.sparkBqConnector.uri=gs://spark-lib/bigquery/spark-3.3-bigquery-0.33.0.jar`.
+* For Dataproc serverless batches, add the following property on batch creation to upgrade the version: `--properties dataproc.sparkBqConnector.version=0.33.0`, or `--properties dataproc.sparkBqConnector.uri=gs://spark-lib/bigquery/spark-3.3-bigquery-0.33.0.jar` to create the batch with a different jar.
+The URL can point to any valid connector JAR for the runtime's Spark version.

 ## Hello World Example